condemning what they are calling a new form of inhumane exploitation

 and paintbrushes; 92% of stove assembly; 46% of body armor; 36%

-of home appliances; 30% of headphones/microphones/speakers; and 21%
+of home appliances; 30% of headphones/microphones/

 of office furniture.
 Airplane parts, medical supplies, and much more: